Travel details

 Excludes (Others)

-Ethiopia visa fees
+Ethiopian visa fees

-Photography and video recording permit fees
+Photography and videography permit fees

 Insurance: